 1. Adrenal Fatigue

 Your adrenal glands are responsible for managing stress.
 Chronic stress, whether physical or psychological or both, cause the adrenal glands to be overworked and eventually leads to adrenal fatigue.
 The adrenal glands simply cannot produce enough cortisol, your body’s stress hormone, to meet the demands of your body.
 As a result you feel stressed out and anxious.
-Supplementing with bioidentical cortisol helps you to withstand stress and escape the most unpleasant effect of stress, anxiety.
+Research shows that people with anxiety disorder had lower cortisol levels.
+(1) Supplementing with bioidentical cortisol helps you to withstand stress and escape the most unpleasant effect of stress, anxiety.

 Hypothyroidism results in a slowdown of cellular metabolism, which causes a drop in levels of the neurotransmitter gamma-aminobutric acid (GABA).
 GABA has a calming effect, which prevents the brain from being overwhelmed by stimulation.
 Moderately low levels of GABA are linked to anxiety, panic attacks and mood swings.
-At the other end of the spectrum, too much thyroid hormone (hyperthyroidism) can also bring on anxiety and panic attacks.
+Research demonstrates that anxiety is common in patients with thyroid dysfunction.(2) At the other end of the spectrum, too much thyroid hormone (hyperthyroidism) can also bring on anxiety and panic attacks.

 3. Estrogen Dominance

 Chronically elevated levels of estrogen can actually induce depression and anxiety by causing functional hypothyroidism.
 Also, a woman with estrogen dominance (progesterone deficiency) may have the adequate levels of total cortisol in her bloodstream, but her free, available cortisol level may be very low.
 Only free cortisol can actually be used by the cells.